Skip Navigation

 Health Care for GCU Students

 In addition to treating minor illnesses and health issues, we aim to educate students on disease prevention and wellness.
 Through health counseling, screenings, and wellness programs, we are here to help you attain a healthy lifestyle.
 If you have a more serious health issue that we do not treat, we can refer you to specialists and hospitals for further treatment.
-Click here (PDF file) to view the GCU Health Services Privacy Notice.
+Click here (PDF file) to view the Student Medical Request for Housing Accommodation.

 The Health Center offers the following services: